steve-care-software/historydb/QUERIES.md

 # Domain objects.
+    The domain objects should be written inside the domain package.

+    When a domain object is used as a member of another parent object, write it in a directory under the parent's domain object.

     The package name of a domain object should be the name of the domain object.
     A domain object consists of an interface and a struct that implements that interface.